FRRouting/frr/doc/user/ospf_fundamentals.rst

   two-way reachability between routers on a link.
-OSPF can additionally avail of other sources of reachability information, such as link-state information provided by hardware, or through dedicated reachability protocols such as @acronym{BFD,Bi-directional Forwarding Detection}.
+OSPF can additionally avail of other sources of reachability information, such as link-state information provided by hardware, or through dedicated reachability protocols such as :abbr:`BFD (Bi-directional Forwarding Detection)`.

   OSPF also uses the Hello protocol to propagate certain state between routers sharing a link, for example: